 At the end of the EYFS – in the summer term of the reception year in school – teachers complete an assessment which is known as the EYFS Profile.
-This assessment is carried out by the kindergarten teacher and is based on what they, and other staff caring for your child, have observed over a period of time.
+This assessment is carried out by the Sycamore Class teacher and is based on what they, and other staff caring for your child, have observed over a period of time.

 These records go with the child into Year One.